 Selecting one search result will also display the corresponding text in the lower left corner of the concordance window.

-2.3.
-Going from a search result to the transcription
+2.3 Going from a search result to the transcription

 If you double click on a search result, the corresponding transcription will be opened in the lower part of the screen.
 You can choose to display the transcription as a partitur, as a list, or as a HTML document generated through a stylesheet transformation.
 You make this choice by selecting the appropriate radio button from the list in the lower part of the screen: